MarinGrgurev/datasciencecoursera/gettingandcleaningdata/courseProject/CodeBook.md

 * tBodyGyroMean
 * tBodyGyroJerkMean

-##Variables name and type used in creating final tidy dataset
+## Variables name and type used in creating a final tidy dataset
 Here are the list of variables extracted from the raw dataset used in a creation of tidy dataset.
 From 561 variables only 66 have been extracted.
 According to the requirements only the measurements on the mean and standard deviation for each measurement have been extracted.
 Note: This doesn't include all the columns that have "mean" or "std" word in column name but mean and standard deviation only as a measurement.
 Example: fBodyGyro-mean()-Y is mean of the fBodyGyro variable and its column is extracted, but fBodyGyro-meanFreq()-Y is mean frequency of the fBodyGyro and thus not extracted.